Sagargajare/Django-jwt-boilerplate/README.md

 ## TO DO

-- [x] Update Django to latest Version
-- [x] Update All the dependencies to latest version
-- [x] Rename Apps
 - [x] Create README with all Documentation

 ## Completed

 - [x] Use Poetry for virtual environment
+- [x] Update Django to latest Version
+- [x] Update All the dependencies to latest version
+- [x] Pylint- for linting

 After `python manage.py runserver` go to <http://127.0.0.1:8000/swagger/> to check available endpoints.